 - The Meiji Temple, named after the famousEmperor of Japan Meiji, who pulled the country out of the Middle Ages and elevated it to a number of leading world powers, amazes with its splendor.
 It was built in honor of the emperor and his wife;

-- Asakusa is a Buddhist temple, which rightfully occupies the main place among the most ancient temples of Tokyo.
-This is a whole temple complex, which you can touch to the history of Japan.
+- Asakusa is a Buddhist temple that rightfully occupies the main place among the most ancient temples of Tokyo.
+This is a whole temple complex, visiting which you can touch the history of Japan.

 Modern Tokyo